disconn3ct/tiny_tiny_rss-openshift-quickstart/README.md

 **Feel free to replace 'ttrss' with a different name.**

-    $ rhc app create ttrss php-5.3 postgresql-8.4 cron-1.4
+    $ rhc app create ttrss php-5.3 postgresql-8.4 cron-1.4 --from-code=https://github.com/disconn3ct/tiny_tiny_rss-openshift-quickstart.git --timeout=9999

     Application Options
     -------------------
       Namespace:  spaces
       Cartridges: php-5.3, postgresql-8.4, cron-1.4
       Gear Size:  default
       Scaling:    no

     Creating application 'ttrss' ... done

-    ...
+Note that it may instead say:

+    Creating application 'ttrss' ...
+Server returned an unexpected error code: 504

+That is ok, it is a bug with OpenShift.
+It probably succeeded, but you will have to manually clone the repo:

+    $ rhc git-clone ttrss

+Once you have a repository (manually or automatically) you will probably want to add my repository as 'upstream':

     $ cd ttrss

-Add my repository as 'upstream':

     $ git remote add upstream -m master https://github.com/disconn3ct/tiny_tiny_rss-openshift-quickstart.git

-Remove the existing 'php' directory:

-    $ git rm -r php ; git commit -m "remove php"

-The next step is to overwrite the default application template:

-    $ git pull -s recursive --no-edit --commit -X theirs upstream master

-Update the app with the new code:

-    $ git push

-TTRSS will be installed, with a lot of output (but hopefully no errors.)
+TTRSS is now installed!

 Updating the template:
 ======================
-To update, just run a pull:
+To update, just run a pull from my repo and push into the Openshift instance:

     $ git pull upstream master
     $ git push

 Updating TTRSS:
 ===============
-If you want to change TTRSS versions, it is easy.
+If you want to change TTRSS versions without waiting for me, it is easy.

-First make sure the submodule is initialized in your repository:
+First make sure the submodule is initialized in your local repo:

     $ git submodule update --init --recursive

 Then update as you like: